psykulsk/ansibleconnect/README.md

 ## SSH into all hosts in your inventory with one command.

 Ansibleconnect creates a bash script based on your ansible inventory.
-That script will create a new tmux session and create a separate pane for each one of your 'sshable' inventory hosts.
+That script will create a new tmux window or session and create a separate pane for each one of your 'sshable' inventory hosts.
 Inside of each of the panes an ssh connection to the pane's host will be established.